-Adwords is a way of advertising on Google.
-Before you even start, it is wise to find out if people are searching on Google for your products or others like yours.
-If there are no searches for your product an Adwords campaign will be wasted.
+Adwords is a form of digital marketing and a way of advertising on Google that Slinky Digital Agency utilise.
+To start you need to find out what words people use to search on Google for your products or others like yours.
+Without searches for your product, an Adwords campaign will be wasted.
 You can use Google’s Adwords Keyword Suggestion Tool.
 This tool will tell you what keywords similar to yours have been searched for and how many times.

-- Set up your ads with your target customer in mind, using keywords that they are likely to use.
+- Set up your ads with your target customer in mind, using keywords they will likely use.

-- Include the same keywords that are in the ad on your landing page to ensure your ad is accurately worded and the end result is what the customer is looking for.
+- Include the exact keywords that are in the ad on your landing page to ensure your ad is accurately worded and the end result is what the customer is looking for.

 - Include negative keywords targeting when setting up your ad.
 There will be some keywords that have different meanings or shades of meaning.
 Glasses can mean eyeglasses or wine glasses.
 So you need to weed out those people who are after something different.

-- Target the ads by using exact match, close match and broad match keywords.
-You can also use geo-targeting to only have people in a certain country click on your ad.
+- Target the ads using exact match, close match and broad match keywords.
+You can also use geo-targeting only to have people in a particular country click on your ad.

-- Remember that many more people access the Internet from their mobile device, so use the mobile preferred ad for these consumers.
-Also make your landing page mobile friendly.
+- Remember that many more people access the Internet from their mobile devices, so use the mobile preferred ad for these consumers.
+Also, make your landing page mobile-friendly.

 - Conversion tracking will help you to see which ads convert to customers.
 You can then pause the other ads that are not giving a good return.